Primera B Metropolitana: History

 Established in 1899, the Primera B Metropolitana (originally named "Segunda División") was the first second division championship in Argentine football.
 Some of the teams participating were youth or reserve teams of Primera División clubs.
 Since 1906, a promotion and relegation system was established.
 Porteño would be the first club to achieve promotion under those rules.

 In 1911, the Association created the "División Intermedia" as a second level of Argentine football pyramid, therefore the Segunda División became the third division of the system.
 Three years later, San Lorenzo de Almagro promoted to Primera División after beating Honor y Patria.
 Tournaments organised by dissident Asociación Amateurs (AAm) were named "Extra".
 When both associations, AAmF and AAF merged in 1926, from the 1927 season, the "Primera División Sección B" (predecessor of Primera B) is created and the Segunda División was set as the fourth level (level of youth team), and Intermedia the third.

 In 1933, the Primera División Sección B and División Intermedia are eliminated and, its participants, become part of the Second Division and Third Division, which are again second and third level.

 In 1949, the Primera División B was recreated and was contested by teams from the Segunda Division, which returned to the third level in 1950.

 In 1986 the Argentine Association created the Primera B Nacional with the purpose of allowing clubs throughout Argentina to play official competitions.
 Primera B Nacional became the second division of Argentine football while Primera B was set as the third division, being also renamed "Primera B Metropolitana" due to it was contested by teams from the Buenos Aires metropolitan area (including Greater Buenos Aires).

 Primera B Metropolitana has received several names since its inception in 1899 as the second division of Argentine football.
 The following charts describe the changes made to the division since its creation:

 Division levels

 Since its inception in 1899 as "Segunda División", the Primera B Metropolitana has changed levels (between 2 and 3) and names several times.
 The table below shows them in details:

-Current teams (2022 season)
+Current clubs (2025)

 List of champions

 The tournament has received different names since its first edition in 1899, such as "Segunda División" (1899–1926), "Primera División B" (or simply "Primera B", since 1927).

 After the restructuring of the Argentine football league system in 1985, the tournament became the third division, changing its name to "Primera B Metropolitana" to set a difference with Primera B Nacional.